h2oai/wave/website/docs/browser-testing.md

 ```
 $ CYPRESS_INTEGRATION_TEST_DIR=path/to/q/test/cypress/integration ./venv/bin/python examples/wizard.py
 ```
-The `CYPRESS_INTEGRATION_TEST_DIR` environment variable indicates where the Q SDK should write translated files to.
+The `CYPRESS_INTEGRATION_TEST_DIR` environment variable indicates where the Wave SDK should write translated files to.
 This must be set to the `cypress/integration` directory.

 Alternatively, you can set the `CYPRESS_INTEGRATION_TEST_DIR` environment variable in your shell (or IDE) to simplify running your test file: